retreatguru/rbg-api/README.md

 *Notes:*

 1. All values with the `date` type are in `YYYY-MM-DD` format, all values with the `date-time` type are in the `YYYY-MM-DDTHH:MM:SS` format.
+   The special value `today` can also be used with any date argument.

 2. If a parameters can take multiple values (the `id` parameter usually does) provide multiple values separated by commas without spaces.